Mennaa-Ayman/ConfigurableDataProcessingSystem/README.md

 # Configurable-Data-Processing-System ⚙️

 ## Overview:
-This project is a sophisticated C++ application designed to enhance your understanding of core C++ concepts, including **Object-Oriented Programming ,STL, Templates, File Handling, and Exception Handling.** The application focuses on creating a dynamic and extensible system for processing different types of data based on user-provided configuration files.
+This project is a C++ application demonstrating C++ concepts, including **Object-Oriented Programming ,STL, Templates, File Handling, and Exception Handling.** The application focuses on creating a dynamic and extensible system for processing different types of data based on user-provided configuration files.

 ## Main Features: